If you’re going overseas and plan to drive, there’s a good chance you will need an international driver’s licence. Here's what you need to know.

 You can apply for an IDP:

 - In person at one of our RAC Member Service Centres or at one of our RAC Travel Centres

 - By post - simply download the IDP application form, ensuring you include the necessary document(s), passport photo(s) and payment details, and post it to back to us (the address is on the form).

 Please include your return address and contact number with a clear photocopy of your current driver's licence (both sides) and an original passport sized photograph.
 Postal permits are processed within 24 - 48 hours of receiving your application.

 Delivery depends upon the postal option you choose.
-In most cases you will receive your permit in 5-7 days.
+In most cases you will receive your permit within 7 - 10 days.
 RAC is not responsible for any mail lost if posted by ordinary mail.
-We recommend registered or express post (tracking numbers included) for peace of mind and security.

 If a permit is requested via post, the following postage rates apply: